Planes in four space and four associated CM points: The Klein map

 We write $\Gr$ for the projective Grassmannian variety of two-dimensional subspaces in four-space.
 In particular, the set $\Gr(\BK)$ can be identified with the set of two-dimensional $\BK$-subspaces in $\BK^4$ (i.e.~planes containing zero).
-The action of $\SU_2^2(\BK)$ on $ \BK^4$ induces naturally an action on $\Gr(\BK)$.
+Given a subspace $L \in \Gr(\BK)$ and a $\BK$-algebra $A$ we will write $L(A) = L\otimes_\BK A$.

+Under the identification of $\quat$ with the four-dimensional affine space, the action of $\SU_2^2$ on $\quat$ induces naturally an action on $\Gr$.
+The action is not transitive but there is an open and dense orbit, namely the Zariski open set of non-degenerate subspaces $\Grnd$.
+Here, a subspace $L$ is non-degenerate if $L \cap L^\perp = \{0\}$.
+As $\Nr$ is positive definite on $\quat(\R)$, all rational subspaces are contained in $\Grnd(\Q)$.